Skip to content

 With eight months to train, my plan was simple: Every morning, run 90 minutes of Zone 2 effort on the gnarliest trails on my local conservation lands.
 Add weekend long runs (5-8 hours) in the last three months.
 About every ten days, I took 2-3 rest days in a row.

 The “peak” of training was the TARC Don’t Run Boston 50K in April, perfectly timed 3 weeks before Riverlands.
-In any other year, finishing the DRB 50K would be a headlining achievement.
+In any other year, finishing the legendary DRB would be a headlining achievement.
 But 2021 was all about 100 miles in Maine.

 The Course